microsoft/atlas-design/.changeset/five-roses-drum.md

 '@microsoft/atlas-site': minor
 ---

-Adding new colors to the palette.
+Adding the new sand and blue-black colors to the palette, as well as new theme color - body-background-accent.
 Adding the use case example to the site.